-Find a control scheme that works for you, with as little driving assist as possible.
+- Find a control scheme that works for you, with as little driving assistance as possible.

-Try different viewpoints.
+- Try different viewpoints.
 I personally prefer the hood/bonnet view.
-I find bumper view too low and third-person too "distant".
+I find the bumper view too low and third-person too "distant".
 Cockpit is too... busy.

-The idea is NOT to squeak the tires, brake just enough to make it around the curve without squeaking, but keep max speed around the curve.
+- The idea is NOT to squeak the tires, brake just enough to make it around the curve without squeaking but keep the max speed around the curve.

 Drag Racing Tips

-The idea is shift JUST BEFORE the RPM reaches red.
+- The idea is to shift JUST BEFORE the RPM reaches red.
 And really, that's all there is.

 Cup Race Tips